Sanna-s-LAB/Women4Health/Code_for_Vinerbi_et_al/README.md

 contains the pipeline to run the statistical analyses.
 There is a specific ReadME for this part, in to the folder.

 Folder: Public data
-contains the additional files needed for the analysis. sub-folder VALENCIA file you find the files to run VALENCIA algorithm. sub-folder DATABSE shows the different databases used (further subfolders).
+contains the additional files needed for the analysis. sub-folder VALENCIA file you find the files to run VALENCIA algorithm. sub-folder DATABASE shows the different databases used (further subfolders).